Last updated: June 2026. We regularly update this based on the flights we take, and feed in the latest expert advice.

 2. Shift the schedule gradually (ahead of your flight) – this one was a GAMECHANGER for us!

 According to the Sleep Foundation and multiple other experts, gently adjusting your baby’s sleep and nap times a few days before departure can make the transition easier.
 It’s commonly cited that it will take a day per hour change to adjust to a new time zone.
-So, for us flying to Boston (-5 hours to UK / GTM), it could take 5 days to fully adjust.
+So, for us flying to the US east coast (-5 hours to UK / GMT), it could take 5 days to fully adjust.

-The theory said to start moving bedtime later by 15–30 minutes per day in the run up, to soften the shock and get things adjusted sooner.
+The theory says to start moving bedtime later by 15–30 minutes per day in the run up, to soften the shock and get things adjusted sooner.

-We also decided to aim for a half-way point, to minimise the pain when we return to the UK.
-R’s usual wake up is 7:30am and bedtime around 7:30pm (2:30am and 2:30pm in Boston) but we decided to aim for a 6am US wake up rather than get fully onto GTM-5 time.
+We also decided to aim for a halfway point rather than fully adjusting to local time, to minimise the pain when we return to the UK.
+R’s usual wake up is 7:30am and bedtime around 7:30pm (2:30am and 2:30pm in US east coast time), but we aim for a 6am US wake up.
 We quite like seeing places early in the morning when it’s quieter, and an early bedtime means we can have a couple of adult-only hours before an earlyish bedtime for us too.
-To make this happen without disrupting R, we’ve booked hotels and Airbnb’s with some outside space (e.g. balconies or gardens).
+To make this happen without disrupting R, we book hotels and Airbnbs with some outside space, like balconies or gardens.

 Travel hacks for flying long haul with a baby